Nicki Minaj Will Not Press Charges Against Cardi B After NYFW Fight

 Cardi B left the fight scene with a huge welt on her forehead.
 As MSN reports, it is uncertain how she was injured.
 There is speculation that Cardi B was elbowed by someone in Minaj’s security detail, but other reports suggest that Cardi B was injured by being pushed from behind.

-Inquisitr previously reported that after the fight, Minaj posed for a series of photographs, smiling and appearing undisturbed by the incident.
+The Inquisitr previously reported that after the fight, Minaj posed for a series of photographs, smiling and appearing undisturbed by the incident.

 After the altercation, Cardi B took to Instagram to vent her frustrations about Minaj.
 Cardi B captioned the post, “PERIOD” and partly explained how the fight started.